xiaxinmeng/IFuzzer/sampled_bugs.md

 <u>Python Version</u>: gpython 3.4.0

 <u>Description</u>:The code defines a class c that has a single method \_\_getattr\_\_, which is set to the built-in function getattr.
 When an attribute of an instance of c is accessed using the dot notation (e.g., c().spam), Python first looks for the attribute on the instance itself.
 If it is not found, Python will call the \_\_getattr\_\_ method of the instance, passing the name of the attribute as a string.
 In this case, since \_\_getattr\_\_ is set to getattr, which returns the value of the requested attribute or raises an AttributeError if it doesn't exist, the code will simply return the value of the spam attribute of the instance of c.
 However, since the instance of c was created with no attributes, accessing any attribute with dot notation will raise an AttributeError.
+Instead of raising a AttributeErorr, gpython interpreter crashes.

 ##### 8. CPython #88882: Incorrect callable object crashes Python 3.11.0a0